 By the way, if you are specifically seeking a wireless speaker for a smart TV, check out our guide to wireless speakers for smart TVs.

-This is especially helpful when, say, you normally use one device (phone) that is paired with the Bluetooth speaker and that device isn’t in the house at the time.
-(Say, you’re spouse or significant other isn’t home.)
+This is especially helpful when, say, you normally use one device (phone) that is paired with the Bluetooth speaker, and that device isn’t in the house at the time.
+(Say, you’re the spouse or significant other isn’t home.)

 Also, you won’t have those annoying alerts and notifications going off each time mom texts or an email comes in.

 That just gets in the way, like when you’re at the gym and the music fades out each and every time a dang Facebook notification comes in.

 Lastly, and here is the best part of us, you can actually play different music in different parts of the house.
 Whichever room you’re in all you have to do is select the music that you want the machine and network will take over and do the rest.
 Independent volume control and all…